Career Colleges

 Options for Life After High School

 Do you dream of being a pastry chef?
-Building cars?
-If you have specific career goals, you may want to consider a college that trains you in that particular area.
+Want to build cars?
+If you have specific career goals, consider a college that trains you in that particular area.

-To prepare for some careers you may need to attend a specialized college — such as culinary college.
-For others, especially more technical jobs, you may need to go to a vocational-technical college.
+To prepare for some careers, you may need to attend a specialized college, such as a culinary college.
+For others, especially more technical jobs, you may need to go to a vocational college.

-Accredited institutions like these prepare students for specific skill-based careers, and are known as career colleges.
-Career college programs generally range from two to four years, depending on the extent of training required.
+Accredited institutions like these that prepare students for specific skill-based careers are known as career and technical colleges.
+These programs require 2─4 years of study, depending on the extent of training required.

-While many students choose to attend career colleges, others pursue these interests at community colleges, which often have lower tuition costs.
-Consider which one best suits your needs as you explore your options.
+Although many students choose to attend career and technical colleges, other students pursue these interests at community colleges, which often have lower tuition costs.
+Consider which type of college best suits your needs as you explore your options.

 A Variety of Programs